fletchermoore/drill/README.md

 ## Bugs

-- Is possible to not load cards correctly. can trigger with sync
+- Deleting deck may not remove metadata.